MarketIN-Inc/marketin_laravel_bridge/README.md

 With automation enabled (default), the package stitches the full Paystack flow together:

-1. The persistence middleware (`marketin.persist_params`) still captures `aid`, `cid`, and `pid` from landing URLs and stores them in the session plus an encrypted cookie.
+1. The persistence middleware (`marketin.persist_params`) captures `aid`, `cid`, and `pid` from landing URLs and stores them in the session plus an encrypted cookie.
+2. **Automatic HTTP-based tracking** (new): When you verify a Paystack transaction using `Http::post('https://api.paystack.co/transaction/verify/...')`, the package automatically detects the successful response and queues a conversion—no manual `Marketin::trackAfterPayment()` call required.
+This works out of the box for the most common Laravel integration pattern.
-2. Any call that resolves the `paystack` service (for example `Paystack::initialize()`, `Paystack::setPaymentData()`, or `Paystack::transaction()->initialize()`) is decorated so the captured Market!N identifiers are injected into `metadata` automatically.
-The decorator also caches the attribution context against the Paystack reference for webhook/after-payment lookups.
+3. **SDK-based decoration**: If your app uses Paystack's PHP SDK (e.g., `Paystack::initialize()`), the package decorates the service to inject Marketin identifiers into `metadata` automatically and caches the attribution context against the Paystack reference.
-3. The package registers `POST /marketin/paystack/webhook` for you; the controller verifies signatures, normalises payloads according to `config/marketin.php`, and forwards them to `ConversionDispatcher`.
+4. **Webhook support**: The package registers `POST /marketin/paystack/webhook` for you; the controller verifies signatures, normalizes payloads according to `config/marketin.php`, and forwards them to `ConversionDispatcher`.
 Missing IDs are recovered from the cached context, the active request, or persisted cookies.
-4. `ConversionDispatcher` queues `SendConversionToMarketin`, which posts the conversion to the Market!N API using the SDK-compatible public endpoint (`/sdk-log-conversion/`) and the required `X-BRAND-ID` header.
+5. **Job queue**: `ConversionDispatcher` queues `SendConversionToMarketin`, which posts the conversion to the Marketin API using the SDK-compatible public endpoint (`/sdk-log-conversion/`) and the required `X-BRAND-ID` header.
 A queue worker is recommended, but the job falls back to synchronous execution when queues are disabled.

 ```bash
 # For database queues